saikotek/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 AI Endpoints remains **free** during its beta phase.

-However, in the interest of transparency towards our customers, you you can monitor your estimated consumption and resource usage via the [OVHcloud Control Panel](/links/manager), in the `AI Endpoints`{.action} section of the `AI & Machine Learning` category, in the left-hand vertical menu.
+In the interest of transparency towards our customers, you will soon be able to monitor your estimated consumption and resource usage via the [OVHcloud Control Panel](/links/manager), in the `AI Endpoints`{.action} section of the `AI & Machine Learning` category, in the left-hand vertical menu.

-This will give you an idea of your potential charges, once the billing system is enabled (future General Availability (GA) phase).

 ## Going further